钙化性肌腱炎 资料

 - Symptoms of calcific tendinitis can be protracted, resulting in time off work and impaired quality of life [4].

-- The demographic, radiographic, and clinical features of calcific tendinitis of the shoulder in the Korean population are not different from those of Western populations [7].
+- The demographic, radiographic, and clinical features of calcific tendinitis in the Korean population are not different from those of Western populations [5].

-- Calcific tendinitis of the rotator cuff with tuberosity osteolysis is a distinctive form of calcific tendinitis that should be considered in clinical and surgical practice [17].
+- Calcific tendinitis of the rotator cuff with tuberosity osteolysis is a distinctive form of calcific tendinitis [11].

 Clinical Presentation

-- The demographic, radiographic, and clinical features of calcific tendinitis of the shoulder in the Korean population are not different from those of Western populations [7].
+- The demographic, radiographic, and clinical features of calcific tendinitis in the Korean population were not different from those of Western populations [5].

 Investigations